aghaynes/getdata/README.md

 The run_analysis.R file contains R code to load, merge and summarise the Samsung activity data and export the mean values of mean and standard deviation variables.
 These means are exported to file "Mean_Samsung_data.txt".

+Lines 4-6 download and unzip the data to the working directory.
+The zip file is saved as Coursera_Projectdata.zip and is then unziped into the UCI HAR Dataset folder.

+Lines 10 and 11 load the raw data from the training and test dataset and line 12 then merges these two files together.
+Line 15 retrieves the variable names from the features file and Line 16 applies these names to the dataset.

+Line 19 produces a dataset called extract containing only those variables containing mean and standard deviation variables.

+Lines 22-24 load the information as to what activity each participant was performing at what time point.
+Lines 25 & 26 load the labels for each of the activities and generates a factor variable with the values 1:6 and the appropriate text labels.

+Lines 29-31 load the participant identifiers.
+Line 34 combines the extract data with the activity and participant identifiers.

+Line 37 calculates the mean of all variables for each combination of participant and activity.

+Line 40 exports the data to "Mean_Samsung_data.txt".

+dat <- read.table("Mean_Samsung_data.txt", head=TRUE) should be sufficient to load this data into R